Wedrix/watchtower/README.md

 ## Aliasing Parameterized Fields

 There is currently an [open issue](https://github.com/webonyx/graphql-php/issues/1072) in graphql-php that prevents this library from properly resolving a parameterized field passed different arguments.
 This should probably be fixed in the next major release of graphql-php.
 Until then, kindly take note of this issue when using aliases.

+## Entity Naming Constraints

+**Unique Base Names Required** — All Doctrine entities must have unique base names (the class name without the namespace).
+Entities with identical base names in different namespaces are not supported.
+For example, you cannot have both `App\Accounts\Seller` and `App\Dome\Seller` in the same application, as they share the same base name `Seller`.
+Ensure all entity class names are unique across your entire application.

+## Composite Association Keys

+**Single-Level Nesting Only** — Composite association keys (compound keys involving associations) are currently supported only to one level of nesting.
+Attempting to use more deeply nested compound association keys will likely result in errors.

+## Reserved Alias Prefixes

+When using custom plugins or working with query builders, avoid using the following reserved prefixes in your field aliases or parameter names:

+- `__root` — Reserved for root entity aliases
+- `__parent` — Reserved for parent entity aliases
+- `__primary` — Reserved for primary key/identifier aliases

+Using these prefixes will result in an `InvalidArgumentException`.
+Choose alternative naming patterns for your custom aliases to avoid conflicts with the internal query building system.

 # Versioning